 - by remaining alert to the cunning and subtle ways in which our understanding of ‘normal’ stops us noticing small differences or even allowing for the possibility of something different.

-- by knowing that it is rather difficult to know the nature of the ‘real’ world.
-Some modesty in this matter may make it easier to understand the very different view of the next person.
-That is not a plea for multi-culturalism; sometimes, it is important to talk with the part of us that is racist, classist and sexist, rather than pursuing sophistication or ‘acting as if’ we are not.
+- by knowing it is rather difficult to know the nature of the ‘real’ world.
+Some modesty in this matter may make it easier to understand the different views of the next person.
+That is not a plea for multi-culturalism; sometimes, it is important to talk with the ‘part’ of us that is racist, classist and sexist, rather than pursuing the otherwise helpful safe experiment of ‘acting as if’ we are not.
 Note, here, I am criticising one of the small, safe experiments I propound in one form or another on this page.
 There is a time and a place for putting our cards on the table and practising the art of being different.

 This movement may help even though it is a current favourite in therapy circles.
 It combines some of the benefits of Western cognitive behavioural psychology, with the Eastern traditions of meditation.